SoCal TMJ & Headache — Los Angeles

 Structural Surgical Intervention

-Manages hard-tissue and surgical conditions of the jaw, condyles, and craniofacial skeleton.
+Manages hard-tissue and surgical pathology of the jaw, condyles, and craniofacial skeleton.
 The primary lens for surgical intervention.

 Orofacial Pain Specialist